 Five top scholars representing VHS and main campus faculty to be appointed by the president

-Donor or a representative if the donor chooses to participate

-The endowed/named chairs and professorship selection committee reviews the nominations and supporting materials and sends a recommendation to the president.
+The endowed/named chairs and professorship selection committee reviews the nominations and supporting materials and sends their recommendations to the president.

 The president reviews all supporting materials and makes a recommendation to the Board of Visitors for final approval of the appointment.